The Architecture of Nepal: Stunning Marvels Styles

 Architecture:

 Patan Durbar Square boasts a rich architectural landscape, featuring approximately 130 courtyards called “Bahals” and 55 major temples.
 The square is divided into two distinct parts.
 The inner complex houses the ancient royal palaces, while the outer complex is adorned with numerous pagoda-shaped temples.
 These temples showcase intricate artwork and typically consist of more than two tiers of roofs.
-The exceptional craftsmanship displayed in the design and details of these temples stands as a testament to the remarkable talents of the Newar community.
+The exceptional craftsmanship displayed in the design and details of these temples is extraordinary.
+It stands as a testament to the remarkable talents of the Newar community.

 UNESCO Recognised: The Patan Dubar Square was declared as a World Heritage Site by UNESCO in 1979.